NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 ### Proprietary Data Compliance (Ecoinvent)
 <p align="justify">
-* **Note on Input_File 24 (`ecoinvent_unit_processes.xlsx`):** Impact indicators derived from Ecoinvent v3.10 (modeled in SimaPro) are used in the unit processes.
+* <b>Note on Input_File 24 (`ecoinvent_unit_processes.xlsx`):</b> Impact indicators derived from Ecoinvent v3.10 (modeled in SimaPro) are used in the unit processes.
 Because Ecoinvent is a proprietary, paid database, original values in this open-source file have been replaced with a placeholder value of `1`.
 Users sould refer to the original source to apply the exact values.
 </p>

 ## Supplementary Data Tables (Stored in Zenodo)